likvipavel/Terraform-AWS-Python-Docker-PostgreSQL/app/python-postgres-user-registration/README.md

 ## Installing psycopg2

-To install the psycopg2 library there are a few ways.
+To install the psycopg2 library there are a few ways

 ### On UNIX (Linux and Mac OS X)